 - Use more visuals and don’t overload the newsletters with unnecessary text.
 It’s a good idea to use GIFs and HTML5 videos in the email body

-- Giving away free value-added perks (discount codes, referral bonuses, and so on) or free giveaways like T-shirts, pens, mugs, and keychains are a reward system that makes customers happy and more prone to check out your company
+- Giving away free value-added perks (discount codes, referral bonuses, and so on) or free giveaways like T-shirts, pens, mugs, and keychains are a reward system that makes customers happy and more prone to check out your business

 - Hosting contests on social media keeps the conversation going and attracts newer users to check out your business